webbtj/wp-admin-hide-others-posts/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

 1. Extract wp-admin-hide-others-posts.zip
-1. Upload `wp-admin-hide-others-posts/` to the `/wp-content/plugins/` directory
+2. Upload `wp-admin-hide-others-posts/` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==